Source: Verizon to sharpen content strategy with OTT video service, IoT platform

 TechCrunch also learned that Verizon is also working on a connected home strategy.
 This would see the carrier offering its subscribers the option of taking an additional service to help manage and monitor connected devices — be they phones or “smart” home gadgets and electrics, tapping into the fact that people are gradually migrating to more of these devices in the home and will want the option of controlling them from a single hub.

-This is also an area where other broadband providers are hoping to make a mark: this week, Comcast also announced a connected home platform for its Xfinity subscribers, giving them a free service to connect and manage a range of devices like smart thermostats and security systems.
+This is also an area where other broadband providers are hoping to make a mark: this week, both Comcast and Tivo announced connected home platforms for its users, giving them a free service to connect and manage a range of devices like smart thermostats and security systems.

 The company later this year will start to roll out a residential 5G broadband service — essentially an alternative to fixed broadband — and launching a residential IoT business, adding connected devices within your home, would be a logical extension of that.